Nguma-01/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5 - The script adds execute permission to the owner of the file hello 6 - The script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
-7 - The script adds execution permission to the owner, the group owner and the other users, to the file hello
+7 - The script adds execution permission to the owner, the group owner and the other users, to the file hello 9 - The script changes the mode of hello file to -rwxr-x-wx 9 - The script changes the mode of hello file to -rwxr-x-wx